lindsaykatz/fb-short-term-mobility/README.md

 # Measuring short-term mobility patterns in North America using Facebook Advertising data, with an application to adjusting Covid-19 mortality rates

 This repository contains all materials relating to our paper exploring short-term mobility in North America using data scraped from Facebook's advertising platform.

-This is joint work by Lindsay Katz, Monica Alexander, and Michael Chong.
+This is joint work by Lindsay Katz, Michael Chong, and Monica Alexander.

 ## data